 The fellowship provides training in:

-- diagnostics with access to specimens from essentially all organ sites
+- Cytodiagnostics with access to cytological specimens from essentially all organ sites

-- the fundamentals of modern specimen preparation, triage, processing and ancillary testing
+- Current techniques in specimen triage, processing, evaluation and ancillary testing

-- ancillary studies (immunohisto/cytochemistry, flow cytometry, HPV testing, molecular testing, fluorescence in-situ hybridization
+- Ancillary studies (Immunohisto/cytochemistry, Flow cytometry, HPV testing, Molecular testing, Cytogenetics)

 - Combined annual specimens: ~45,000